Electoral district of Mundingburra

 Mundingburra is an electoral district of the Legislative Assembly in the Australian state of Queensland.
-It is currently held by Labor Party MP Les Walker.
+It is currently held by Liberal National MP Janelle Poole.

 Overview

 The seat is one of four within the Townsville urban area in North Queensland.
-Significant utilities within the Mundingburra electorate are the Townsville Hospital, the Douglas Campus of James Cook University and Stockland Shoppingcentre.
-Suburbs of the Electorate include; Heatley, Cranbrook, Aitkenvale, Mundingburra, Vincent, Douglas, Annandale, Gulliver, Mysterton, Rosslea, part of Kirwan and Pimlico north of the Ross River.
+Significant utilities within the Mundingburra electorate are the Townsville Hospital, the Douglas Campus of James Cook University and Townsville Shopping Centre.
+Suburbs of the electorate include Heatley, Cranbrook, Aitkenvale, Mundingburra, Vincent, Douglas, Annandale, Gulliver, Mysterton, Rosslea, part of Kirwan and Pimlico north of the Ross River.

-Mundingburra Electorate is bordered by the Burdekin (South), Townsville (North and East) and Thuringowa (West) Electorates.
+Mundingburra is bordered by the Burdekin (south), Townsville (north and east) and Thuringowa (west) electorates.